 - Be proud of the important role you play in your baby’s life.
 Most baby products and services are aimed at mothers, don’t let that put you off or make you feel less important.

 - Don’t spend time worrying about how you feel.
-Becoming dad is a shock to the system.
+Becoming a dad is a shock to the system.
 Let yourself feel what you feel; there is no need to have guilt over your emotions.
-Talk to your partner or a trusted friend; or speak to your local Childrens Centre.
-Alternatively you could chat to other new parents on thecoupleconnection.net forum as sometimes it’s easier than to someone you know or someone who is involved in some way.
+Talk to your partner or a trusted friend, or speak to your local Children’s Centre.
+Alternatively, you could chat to other new parents on thecoupleconnection.net forum as sometimes it’s easier than to someone you know or someone who is involved in some way.

 - Be part of the baby’s routine.
-This both gives your partner a rest, and helps your baby recognise you as a main carer.
+This both gives your partner a rest, and helps your baby recognize you as the main carer.
 Feed (or burp, if mum is breastfeeding), bathe, cuddle, carry, change nappies… you can be just as much part of baby’s life as the mother if you choose.